guardrail-dev/guardrail/docs/book.md

 Single Point of Truth
 ---------------------

 By describing the shape of an API statically, there are far fewer variables to worry about.
 HTTP is a _very_ flexible protocol, with many features.
-By constraining that protocol to a subset that expresses the interface to our server (or service, or microservice), we drastrically reduce the burden of handling the entirety of HTTP to the core terms of our API.
+By constraining that protocol to a subset that expresses the interface to our server (or service, or microservice), we drastically reduce the burden of handling the entirety of HTTP to the core terms of our API.
 Focus on semantics of APIs once the basics (routing, data validation) are figured out.

 A secondary benefit of static specifications lies in tooling.
 Hand-written routing logic can hide security holes, miss best practices, and obscure intent if written incorrectly.
-This problem is multipled across as many different languages are supported inside any given company, manifesting as wasted effort implementing the same feature in different languages, or a bug that only occurs 10 percent of the time due to a buggy golang client.
+This problem is multipled across as many different languages as are supported inside any given company, manifesting as wasted effort implementing the same feature in different languages, or a bug that only occurs 10 percent of the time due to a buggy golang client.

 Attempting to derive what the attack surface of a server is from the implementation is often the job of entire teams in large companies, and even that may not be enough.
 Conversely, with a static specification, those teams can build intelligent traffic analysis tools to detect anomalies or intentionally malicious clients built to inject bad data to find bugs.